 Illustrating marvels of nature and mankind – some labeled destination-worthy and others known only to coincidence and destinationless wanderers – MilesAstray pairs feasts for the eyes with less digestible observations of civilization’s environmental impacts.

 Finally, MilesAstray explores how we can live with less to have more.
 When insatiable consumerist longings and a false sense of entitlement drive those born into privilege, it is not only the suffering of others that takes a back seat – one’s own maxims and happiness quickly end up out of sight.
 Meanwhile, those with less often have more: more moments, social ties and laughs, but they lack access to the most basic resources like food, shelter, and education.
 Evening out the odds of an arbitrary life lottery, by learning from each other and distributing resources and opportunities in this world more fairly, benefits everybody.

 Of course, awareness is only as good as the action that ensues.
 Changemakers find opportunities to engage in good causes in my nonprofit section.

-One last thing: MilesAstray is not in the race for catering to ever shorter attention spans and slim appetites for easily digestible, small portions.
-This holds true for its content, style, and the sub-stellar loading times due to a design that is inspired by art more so than functionality.
+One last thing: MilesAstray is not in the race for catering to ever shorter attention spans and slim appetites for easily digestible portions.
 But if you try to make the time, I will try to make it worth your while.